 What We Do

 We serve unaccompanied homeless and at risk youth – and young parents with children of their own – up to their 25th birthday.
 Our ongoing mission is to end the cycle of youth homelessness.
-To do this, we have built four core programs in many of the cities where we operate in volunteer teams: Street Outreach, Outreach Centers, Mentoring, and Apartment Support.
+To do this, we have built four core programs in many of the cities where we operate in volunteer teams: Street Outreach, Outreach Centers, Mentoring, and Housing.
 We are quite proud of the fact that our volunteer teams build trust and become a consistent resource to stabilize and otherwise help those youth that the rest of society ignored.

 The StandUp for Kids Theory of Change